 These regulations must be available for third parties to view and, in the case of many EU certification and collective marks, they will be in languages other than English.

-IPO will not automatically import onto the trade mark register the regulations governing use of the EU mark at the point of creating the comparable UK right.
+IPO did not automatically import onto the trade mark register the regulations governing use of the EU mark at the point of creating the comparable UK right.

-IPO will not request that the holder provide an English translation immediately after 1 January 2021.
+IPO did not request that the holder provide an English translation immediately after 1 January 2021.

 Licences, security interests and assignments

-Subject to any specific conditions it may require, the new law confirms that a licence or security interest recorded against an EUTM will continue to have legal effect in the UK.
+Subject to any specific conditions it may require, the new law confirms that a licence or security interest recorded against an EUTM continues to have legal effect in the UK.

-On 1 January 2021, you may hold an EUTM which is subject to a licence or security interest.
-This licence or security interest may authorise actions in the UK which would otherwise infringe the EUTM.
+On 1 January 2021, you may have held an EUTM which was subject to a licence or security interest.
+This licence or security interest may have authorised actions in the UK which would have otherwise infringed the EUTM.

-Any licence or security interest that refers to an EUTM and authorises acts in the UK will be treated as if it applies to the comparable UK trade mark.
+Any licence or security interest that refers to an EUTM and authorised acts in the UK is treated as if it applies to the comparable UK trade mark.